cwfparsonson/AMLS_II/README.rst

 Setup
 -----
 Open Git Bash.
-Change the current working directory to the location where you wants to clone this GitHub project, and run::
+Change the current working directory to the location where you want to clone this GitHub project, and run::

     $ git clone https://github.com/cwfparsonson/AMLS_II